 >> View the 2025 updated attendee list and attending nations here

-We are thrilled to announce the release of the 2025 Early Attendee List for the highly anticipated Full Spectrum Air Defence Week, taking place from 23-26 June 2025 at the Hilton Syon Park, London, UK.
+We’re excited to share the 2025 Early Attendee List from Full Spectrum Air Defence Week, held 23–26 June 2025 at the Hilton Syon Park, London.

 Defence iQ had the pleasure of interviewing Colonel (Retd.)
 David Shank.
 The current state of Air Defence is explored, with talks on its current state and future, the developments in Eastern Europe and the refocus on near-peer conflict, David enlightens us on trends and views of this transformation.